apache/cordova-plugin-contacts/doc/index.md

     var fields       = [navigator.contacts.fieldType.displayName, navigator.contacts.fieldType.name];
     navigator.contacts.find(onSuccess, onError, fields, options);

-## navigator.contacts.pickContact
+## navigator.contacts.chooseContact

-The `navigator.contacts.pickContact` method launches the Contact Picker to select a single contact.
+The `navigator.contacts.chooseContact` method launches the Contact Picker to select a single contact.
 The resulting object is passed to the `contactSuccess` callback function specified by the __contactSuccess__ parameter.